What to do when your toddler keeps getting out of bed

 Both sleep experts, Rachel and Juliet, agree that with an older toddler, a rewards system for going to sleep without getting out of bed can work wonders.
 Juliet suggests the Millpond ‘sleep fairy’ concept.
 “This is where parents tell their children that the sleep fairy visits in the night to see if they’re staying in bed.
 If they are, a treat is added to their treat jar.
 It’s a great motivator,” she says.

 Remember treat jars don't mean sweet jars.
-A treat can be an extra 10 mins in the bath, an extra 20 pushes on the swings or a made-up story.
+A treat can be an extra 10 mins in the bath, an extra 20 pushes on the swing or a made-up story.

-Try this: Use a sticker chart system to help your toddler visually track her progress.
-For example, if she can get 5 stickers on her chart, she will win a reward.
-“The important thing is for the reward at the end to be something that she really wants - you don’t have to spend lots of money,” Rachel says.
+Try this: Use a sticker chart system to help your toddler visually track their progress.
+For example, if they can get 5 stickers on the chart, they will win a reward.
+“The important thing is for the reward at the end to be something that they really want - you don’t have to spend lots of money,” Rachel says.
 Remember, you can download reward charts from the internet.

 Tell me more about rewarding toddlers for good behaviour